ZimehrAbbasi/Nuggets-game/IMPLEMENTATION.md

 #### bool grid_canMove(grid_t* master, player_t* player, char k)
 Returns whether the player can move to a certain point
+> there is no 'certain point' in the parameter list

 ```c=
 char letter = ...;
 switch (letter) {